Join the study

 See the Key to Oregon FAQ page to learn about:

 - OHSU's commitment to ensure racial equity in the Key to Oregon study.

 The Key to Oregon study will test, track and map the COVID-19 symptoms, and new infections, of up to 100,00 Oregonians in real time.
 Leaders will use the data to help keep Oregon open while protecting against new infections.

 OHSU is working on the study in partnership with the OHSU-PSU School of Public Health and in collaboration with the Oregon Health Authority.
 Oregon Gov. Kate Brown announced the study May 1, 2020.

 Why the study is important

 The study will give researchers a better understanding of how many Oregonians are infected with the coronavirus, where infections are and how the virus spreads.
-Leaders expect the study to provide a national model in taking a science-based path to reopening Oregon and helping to restore the economy.
+Leaders expect the study to provide a science-based path to keeping Oregon open while protecting human health and lives.